Baking stones, Part 3 -

 A few people have asked me why I don't just let the bread rise on top of the bakers parchment.
 The damp dough will moisten the bakers parchment, and then it won't slide off the peel.
 And, trust me, you don't want to lift the bakers parchment with the dough on it and move the mess into the oven, the parchment may well rip.
 (OK, someone told me about this little mess.)

 Some people prefer to use corn meal or semolina to lubricate their peels and avoid the use of the bakers parchment.
 I find that corn meal and semolina tend to make too much of a mess in my oven, and that they don't smell very nice when they scorch.
-Bakers parchment is cheap, and reuseable.
+Bakers parchment is cheap, and reusable a few times.

 The SuperPeel is another approach, that has the advantage of using nothing to hold the dough as it is put into the oven.
 To use the SuperPeel, pull the grip back on the SuperPeel, put the canvas over your banneton, and then turn the SuperPeel and banneton over.
 Lift off the banneton, as described above.
 Now go to the oven, open the oven door, and put the dough about where you will want it to be.
 Hold the handle of the SuperPeel in one hand, and the gripper in the other.
 Hold the gripper so it will not move, and then pull the handle back.
 The SuperPeel will slowly pull out from under the dough, leaving it directly on the baking tiles.
 Once the SuperPeel is clear of the dough, pull the SuperPeel out of the oven and close the oven door.